nxp-imx/meta-nxp-connectivity/docs/guides/nxp_mpu_matter_demos.md

     # the playback speed of currently playing media
     $ chip-tool mediaplayback read playback-speed 8888 1

+###### control the nxp-media-app

+    # read the attributes' value of the cluster electricalenergymeasurement
+    $ chip-tool electricalenergymeasurement read accuracy 8888 1
+    $ chip-tool electricalenergymeasurement read cumulative-energy-imported 8888 1
+    $ chip-tool electricalenergymeasurement read cumulative-energy-exported 8888 1
+    $ chip-tool electricalenergymeasurement read periodic-energy-imported 8888 1
+    $ chip-tool electricalenergymeasurement read periodic-energy-exported 8888 1
+    $ chip-tool electricalenergymeasurement read cumulative-energy-reset 8888 1
+    # read and set some attributes' value of the cluster energyevse
+    $ chip-tool energyevse read state 8888 1
+    $ chip-tool energyevse read minimum-charge-current 8888 1
+    $ chip-tool energyevse read maximum-charge-current 8888 1
+    $ chip-tool energyevse write user-maximum-charge-current 30000 8888 1
+    $ chip-tool energyevse read user-maximum-charge-current 8888 1
+    $ chip-tool energyevse write randomization-delay-window 600 8888 1
+    $ chip-tool energyevse write approximate-evefficiency 3500 8888 1
+    $ chip-tool energyevse read approximate-evefficiency 8888 1

-Currently, applications with trusty are supported on the i.MX8M Mini EVK, such as chip-tool-trusty, chip-lighting-app-trusty, and nxp-thermostat-app-trusty.
-Before running these example applications, you must execute the following commands to enable the secure storage service (only need to execute once after initial boot), and the the following commissioning steps are consistent with the above.
+Currently, applications with trusty are supported on the i.MX8M Mini EVK, such as chip-tool-trusty, chip-lighting-app-trusty, nxp-thermostat-app-trusty and nxp-media-app-trusty.
+Before running these trusty example applications, you must execute the following commands to enable the secure storage service (only need to execute once after initial boot), and the the following commissioning steps are consistent with the above.

 <a name="enable-the-secure-storage-service"></a>